hemmokarja/Pseudo-VPN/README.md

 ## Technical Details

 - **Infrastructure**: The project uses Terraform to manage AWS resources.
-It deploys an EC2 instance (`t3.micro`) in your chosen AWS region.
+It deploys an EC2 instance in your chosen AWS region.
+By default, a `t3.micro` instance is used, but this can be adjusted if needed in the `variables.tf` file.
 - **SSH Tunnel**: Traffic from your local port `8080` is routed through the EC2 instance using SSH tunneling with a SOCKS proxy.
 - **Scripts**:
   - `build.sh`: Initializes the AWS resources and generates the SSH keys needed for connection.